nusdistsys/nusdistsys.github.io/content/notes/CAP.md

 ---
 title: "CAP"
 date: 2020-04-02T15:22:02+08:00
-draft: true
+draft: false
 ---

 Tip: Usually analysed in the context of a master with its replicas.
 Consider reads and writes sent to the replicas.

 ## Theorem